 Reconstruction of 3-D Radiation Pattern from 2-D Orthogonal Slices

-This example shows how to reconstruct 3-D radiation pattern using patternFromSlices
+This example shows how to reconstruct a 3-D radiation pattern using patternFromSlices

 function.
 A 3-D radiation pattern is a very important tool for antenna analysis, characterization, design, planning, and applications.
-This example shows reconstruction of 3-D radiation from 2 orthogonal slices.
-Pattern reconstruction for an omni-directional and directional antenna are considered.
+This example shows reconstruction of 3-D radiation pattern from two orthogonal slices for an omni-directional dipole, a directional helix, and imported pattern data of an antenna.

 Define an omni-directional antenna such as a dipole with a specific frequency and required elevation and azimuth angle.